-- A. Records.
-For Grievances that are rejected by the Grievance Committee or which are concluded through mediation as set forth in Section VIII, the Chair shall forward all documentation received and a copy of the Committee's decision or resolution to the FAPD to be maintained.
-For Grievances that continue through a hearing, the Chair shall forward a copy of the Post-hearing report and the recording of the hearing to the FAPD to be maintained. - B. Time Extensions.
+A. Records.
+For Grievances that are rejected by the Grievance Committee or which are concluded through mediation as set forth in Section VIII, the Chair shall forward all documentation received and a copy of the Committee's decision or resolution to the Office of Faculty Affairs and Professional

+Development to be maintained.
+For Grievances that continue through a hearing, the Chair shall forward a copy of the Post-hearing report and the recording of the hearing to the Office of Faculty Affairs and Professional Development to be maintained.

+B. Time Extensions.
 The Grievance Committee may grant reasonable time extensions upon requests made prior to the expiration of such deadlines or when it determines than an extension is reasonable and necessary.